blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_vault/Magic/Spells/Flame aura.md

-For the next minute creature within 5ft of you takes D6 damage.
+For the next minute creatures within 5ft of you takes D6 damage.
+During this time, you take half damage from fire.

+Tags: Fire, DPS